 English and English literature lessons in Chester le Street, UK.

 English Language & Literature, French, and Spanish llessons in Chester Le Street, UK.

 I have been in education for over 25 years and have gained a vast amount of experinece in the classroom with children from nursery to year 6 inclusive and have also tutored children in recpeption to year 11 inclusive.

 I believe in building on strengths and planning individual programmes for each tutee based on these and their preferred learning method.
 I do not believe in sticking to what the government expect children to be able to do but work to the level the tutee is at enabling them to achieve their true potential.

 I have successfully tutored children with special educational needs including dyslexia where I have seen reading ages increase by 2 years in the space of 6 months.
 I have enabled year 6 children to achieve beyond their predicted score in SATs and have a 100% record with 11+ and independent school entrance exams - indeed 2 of my tutees gained scholarships to a school that only gives 2 a year.

 Please feel free to visit my website for more testimonials and information. www.***

-At First Class Learning we provide tailored support based on individual student needs which is delivered on a one-to-one basis within one of our learning centres.
+At First Class Learning we provide tailored support based on individual student needs which is delivered on a one-to-one basis within one of our virtual learning centres.

 Our programmes, with links to the National Curriculum, often result in improvements across the board and not just in the subject studied.
 Help is always available for external exams and assessments such as SATs and GCSEs.
 We will tailor your child's programme around their individual needs and linked to the exam specification they are studying.
 Students can also bring homework in to the centre from school related to the subject(s) they are studying with us.